saylordotorg/course_hist364/Unit01.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Human Beings and Their Environment** <span id="1"></span> *One of the defining characteristics of humanity is the ability to make and use tools.
 From the earliest uses to provide shelter, safety, and